Fiscal Year 2020

 Continue harmonization of Discovery Phase and Follow-Up Phase datasets.

 Effective interventions to prevent, delay, and treat Alzheimer’s disease (AD) are urgently needed.
-Today, research reports estimate that as many as 5.1 million Americans may have the disorder, and the number is expected to rise as the population ages.
-Drugs currently in use for AD provide symptomatic relief and may slow symptoms of cognitive decline for some people for a limited time, but they neither halt nor reverse disease progression because they do not target the underlying molecular pathways believed to be involved in AD.
+It is estimated that as many as 5.5 million Americans age 65 and older are living with AD, and many more under age 65 are also affected.
+Available treatments provide symptomatic relief and may slow symptoms of cognitive decline in some people for a limited time.
+However, they do not target the underlying molecular pathways believed to be involved in AD’s development; thus, they neither halt nor reverse disease progression.